Skip to Content

 I Book a Guaranteed Cabin

-Doing this saved me more money but up until around a couple of weeks before the cruise, I had no idea where my cabin would be.
+Doing this saved me more money, but up until around a couple of weeks before the cruise, I had no idea where my cabin would be.

 I didn’t really mind where my cabin was in terms of front, back or middle.

-It was much more important to me that my cabin was somewhere quiet and you can have loud cabins wherever you are, as we did find out on this cruise.
+It was much more important to me that my cabin was somewhere quiet (and you can have loud cabins wherever you are, as we did find out on this cruise.)

 We Were Assigned Cabin 13556

-I went onto Royal Caribbeans website a couple of weeks before the cruise and saw that we had been given cabin 13556.
+I went onto Royal Caribbean’s website a couple of weeks before the cruise and saw that we had been given cabin 13556.

-Our cabin was towards the front of the ship but I’ve stayed on cruise ships before where I’ve been RIGHT at the front so staying near the front wasn’t a problem.
+Our cabin was towards the front of the ship, but I’ve stayed on cruise ships before where I’ve been right at the front, so staying near the front wasn’t a problem.

 interconnecting cabins

-We Had Adjoining Doors on my First Cruise
+We Had Adjoining Doors On My First Cruise

-Adjoining doors are fantastic when you are using them and you know the person next door, we used them on my first cruise when I was 11 and it was so much easier than having to go out into the corridor and to knock on the door next door.
+We used them on my first cruise when I was 11, and it was so much easier than having to go out into the corridor and knock on the door next door.

 If you don’t know the person next door, the door will be locked of course.
 There are actually usually 2 doors, one on both sides so you both can lock your own door if you want.